 The Trustee may resign at any time by giving written notice to Ginnie Mae.
 Upon notice of the Trustee's resignation, Ginnie Mae will appoint a successor Trustee.
 Ginnie Mae also may remove the Trustee and appoint a successor if the Trustee breaches its obligations under the Trust Agreement, if the Trustee ceases to be eligible to continue as the Trustee under the related Trust Agreement or if the Trustee becomes incapable of acting, or is adjudged as bankrupt or becomes insolvent, or a receiver for the Trustee or its property is appointed, or any public officer takes control of the Trustee or its property for the purpose of rehabilitation, conservation or liquidation of that property.
 Any resignation or removal of the Trustee and appointment of a successor Trustee will become effective only upon the acceptance of the appointment by a successor Trustee.
+The duties and obligations of the Trustee are determined solely by the express provisions of the related Trust Agreement.
+The Trustee will not be liable except for the performance of such express duties and obligations, and no implied covenants or obligations will be read into the Trust Agreement against the Trustee.

-Tax Matters Person
+Tax Matters Representative

-The Tax Administrator will serve as the agent for the Tax Matters Person of each related Trust REMIC.
-Each Holder of a Residual Security, by its acquisition of such Security, consents to the appointment of the Tax Administrator as such agent on behalf of such Holder if that Holder would by virtue of its ownership percentage be treated as the Tax Matters Person for the related Trust REMIC.
-No successor agent may be appointed without the consent of Ginnie Mae.
+The Tax Administrator will serve as the agent for the Tax Matters Representative of each related Trust REMIC.
+Each Holder of a Residual Security, by its acquisition of such Security, acknowledges and consents to the appointment of the Tax Administrator as the Tax Matters Representative or agent thereof.
+No successor representative may be appointed without the consent of Ginnie Mae.